 The European Defence Agency (EDA) was established in July 2004 under a joint action of the Council of Ministers to develop defence capabilities, promote and enhance European armaments cooperation, strengthen the European defence technological and industrial base, create an internationally competitive European defence equipment market, and enhance the effectiveness of European defence research and technology.
 The 2004 joint action was first replaced by a Council decision in July 2011 and then revised in October 2015 by Council Decision (CFSP) 2015/1835 on the statute, seat and operational rules of the EDA.

-Despite the efforts to create a common framework for European defence policy, European defence research as a whole has declined sharply since 2006.
-In 2015, the Member States agreed to progressively move from research focused exclusively on civilian and dual use in Horizon 2020 towards a dedicated European defence research programme, funded by the EU budget from 2021, as part of the European Defence Fund (EDF).
+Despite the efforts to create a common framework for European defence policy, spending on the European defence research as a whole has declined sharply since 2006 and only started to increase again in the past few years.
+In 2015, the Member States agreed to move progressively from research focused exclusively on civilian and dual use in Horizon 2020 towards a dedicated European defence research programme as part of the European Defence Fund (EDF).

-The first-ever European Defence Industrial Strategy (EDIS) was presented on 5 March 2024 with the aim of increasing defence spending, improving joint procurement, providing predictability to the defence industry and enhancing interoperability between Europe’s armed forces, thereby enhancing cooperation with Ukrainian defence industries.
+In March 2024, the Commission launched the first ever European Defence Industrial Strategy with the aim of increasing defence spending, improving joint procurement, providing predictability to the defence industry and enhancing interoperability between Europe’s armed forces, thereby enhancing cooperation with Ukrainian defence industries.
 The legislative proposal for a regulation establishing a European Defence Industry Programme (EDIP) and a framework of measures to ensure the timely availability and supply of defence products is a crucial step in delivering this strategy.
-EDIP should mobilise EUR 1.5 billion of the EU budget over the period 2025-2027, to continue enhancing the competitiveness of the EU’s defence technological and industrial base.
+EDIP is intended to mobilise EUR 1.5 billion of the EU budget over the 2025-2027 period to continue enhancing the competitiveness of the EU’s defence technological and industrial base.

 Role of the European Parliament